slint-ui/slint-cpp-templates-stm32/stm32h735g-dk/README.md

    ```
    code .
    ```
+3. Configure the project either via "CMake: Select Configure Preset" from the command palette or the CMake extension panel.
-3. Build, Flash to Device, and debug by hitting `F5` or running the `CMake: Debug` command from the command palette.
+4. Build, Flash to Device, and debug by hitting `F5` or running the `CMake: Debug` command from the command palette.

 ## Next Steps